jafarimahdi/Problem_Solving/TypeScript/readme.md

    // do something
     }

 // If a function does not return a value, you can use the void type as the return type.
-The void keyword indicates that the function doesn’t return any value.
+//The void keyword indicates that the function doesn’t return any value.
     function echo(message: string): void {
      console.log(message.toUpperCase());
     }